About SMC ES

 • A statute that ensures the independence of SMC Spain, avoiding any kind of interference in its contents, whatever the subject matter.

-• An advisory board, composed of a group of independent volunteer advisors from the fields of science, engineering, medicine, journalism, and communication, who provide expertise and advice.
+• An advisory board, made up of independent volunteer advisors from the fields of science, engineering, medicine, journalism, and communication, who provide expertise and guidance.

 Funding

-In addition to independence in governance, another key element for SMCs is sustained funding over time.
-Some have achieved this through a model of external multi-funding, with a maximum percentage share of the total for each funder, which ensures that the SMC’s activity is not subject to the interests of any one institution.
+In addition to a governance structure that ensures independence, another key element for the SMCs is sustained funding over time.
+Some centres have achieved this through a model of external funding from multiple sources, with a maximum percentage share of the total for each funder, so that the SMC’s activity is not subject to the interests of any one institution.

-Other SMCs operate with state public funding and small private donations.
-The Spanish SMC will be launched with funding from FECYT and, only if deemed appropriate in the future, donations may be sought from organisations with an interest in scientific information: research bodies and centres, universities, science-based companies, publishers, professional and patient societies, the media, research funders and the government itself.
+Other SMCs operate with public funding and small private donations.
+The Spanish SMC was launched with funding from FECYT and, if deemed appropriate in the future, donations may be sought from organisations with an interest in scientific information: research bodies and centres, universities, science-based companies, publishers, professional and patient societies, the media, research funders and the government itself.

 Team